BrennerLab/predNMD/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**predNMD** is a comprehensive Python package for predicting if given nonsense or frameshift variants would trigger NMD.
+**predNMD** is a comprehensive Python package for predicting if given stop-gain variants would trigger NMD.
 It uses a Random Forest model trained from various data sources, and for those variants predicted to not trigger NMD, the software can further predict if the variant would lead to N- or C-terminal truncated protein utilizing SHAP analysis.

 ## Installation